NathanLaan/prevent-workday-timeout/README.md

   ]
   ```

-- [x] Clear Interval when browser is closed or addon is disabled.
+- [x] Clear interval when browser is closed or addon is disabled.
 - [x] Remove all of the console debug statements.
 - [ ] User notifications.
 TBD.
 - [ ] Review, assess, and keep minimal number of console debug statements.